MoYusr/moyusr.github.io/README.md

 This is the code for the travel blog website.

+The home page html is named 'index.html' and it's css is 'style.css'.

 I used HTML and CSS to create the website.
 I'm still learning web developement.
 I plan on using ReactJS and Tailwind CSS as a replacement in the future but for now these 2 languages will do.